megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

 for the rest of the steps in this workflow.
 To do so, create a conda environment.

+If you've already got `conda` setup for environment management, please skip this step and instead directly download `CuBIDS` [here](https://bids-bond.readthedocs.io/en/latest/).
+After that, you can head over to _Stage 0_.

-The easiest way to get your CUBIC project user started is to download the project initialization script.
+Otherwise, the easiest way to get your CUBIC project user started is to download the project initialization script.
 Immediately upon getting access to your project, log in as the project user and run:

 ```shell